ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 In the code snippet above, `2 + 2;;` is the user's input, and `- : int = 4` is the output of OCaml.

 If you need to amend the code before hitting `Enter`, you can use your keyboard's right and left arrows to move inside the text.
-The up and down arrows allows navigation through previously evaluated expressions.
-Typing `Enter` without a double semicolon `;;` will create a new line: you can write multiple-line expressions this way.
+The up and down arrows allow navigation through previously evaluated expressions.
+Typing `Enter` without a double semicolon `;;` will create a new line, so you can write multiple-line expressions this way.

-Commands beginning with a dash character `#` such as `#quit` or `#help` are not evaluated by OCaml: they are interpreted as commands by UTop.
+Commands beginning with a dash character `#`, such as `#quit` or `#help`, are not evaluated by OCaml; they are interpreted as commands by UTop.

 You're now ready to hack with UTop and follow through this Tour of OCaml.
 If you hit any issue with the toplevel, don't hesitate ???